ezambomsantana/smart-city-simulator/README.md

 To run the simulator is necessary to install Sim-Diasca, a general-purpose, large-scale, discrete-event simulator.

 To install Sim-Diasca is necessary to install the Erlang Virtual Machine.
 It can run in a Windows environment, but it runs better in Linux, mainly in Fedora based systems.
+You can find the Sim-Diasca in https://github.com/softlab-ntua/bencherl/tree/master/app/sim-diasca.

 ## Installing Sim-Diasca in Linux

-Install Sim-Diasca in Linux follow these steps:
+To install Sim-Diasca in Linux follow these steps:

 1) Install Erlang VM running the script install-erlang.sh that is in the /common/conf folder of the Sim-Diasca files.